The onset of the new football season always brings new hope, whether you’re a supporter or a sports bettor hoping to boost your bank balance.

 In recent years it has also brought a host of new sportsbooks, particularly in the congested UK market where competition is fierce to capture the punter’s pound.

 We’ll be launching a few more of our own over the next couple of weeks in partnership with some great operators who have a unique offering.

-But as I look around the market, here in London and further afield, there are an alarming number of ‘me too’ sites who appear to have settled for being cookie-cutter clones of one another.
+But as I look around the market, here in London and further afield, there is an alarming number of ‘me too’ sites who appear to have settled for being cookie-cutter clones of one another.

-As an industry we are facing increasing consolidation – with Ladbrokes and Coral now cleared for a merger and their great rival William Hill subject to a takeover bid – and for managed sportsbooks in particular it is often hard to find a niche.
+As an industry, we are facing increasing consolidation – with Ladbrokes and Coral now cleared for a merger and their great rival William Hill subject to a takeover bid – and for managed sportsbooks, in particular, it is often hard to find a niche.

 That task is made even harder when those operators cut corners with their suppliers, believing quantity rather than quality will suffice.

 The most obvious incarnation of this is the in-play arms race which has seen some platform providers convince their operating partners that thousands of markets on often obscure sporting fixtures will make them rich.